qiang-yi/GEOG476/lecture/lec1_preparation.md

 **Backup storage**
 Any computer system can crash, be stolen or damaged.
 It is important to keep an additional backup of your work.
 I recommend you to have a USB flash stick to frequently backup your work.
 It can also be useful for transporting your work from one computer to another.
 Google Drive is an alternative solution.

 ## 4. What software do I need?
 There are many software tools available for web development.
 Most of these tools help people create webpages and writing programming code in webpages.
 I can't list all tools available in the market.
 The following are a number of commonly used tools for web development.
+All tools and packages used in this course will be open-source.

 ### 2.1 Web page authoring
 Web-authoring tools are similar to desktop publishing tools, but the end product is a web page (an HTML file and supporting files).
 These tools provide a visual "WYSIWYG" (What You See Is What You Get) interface in which you can add and move elements in a webpage.
 These tools also provide an interactive coding window that is dynamically linked with the webpage display.
 Any changes in the code can be simultaneously reflected in the webpage display.
 However, these tools won't excuse you from learning the languages.
 Even the most powerful tools won't generate HTML files as clean or well as a professional writing by hand, but they can speed up the process once you know what you're doing.